-The Strigoi Rise At Night To Drink The Blood Of The Living
+1. The Strigoi Rise At Night To Drink The Blood Of The Living

-In 2004, one Romanian girl claimed to have been visited by a strigoi that took the form of her dead uncle, so her family dug up his grave, cut his heart out, and burned it.
-Seems reasonable.
+In 2004, one Romanian girl claimed to have been visited by a strigoi that took the form of her deceased uncle, so her family dug up his grave, cut his heart out, and burned it.
+Seems reasonable.Is this scary?

-The Gjenganger Is A Master Of Spreading Real-World Evils
+2. The Gjenganger Is A Master Of Spreading Real-World Evils

-A Gjenganger isn't like your normal, everyday ghost.
-While the Scandinavian spirit lacks a normal repertoire of paranormal facets (it can't float through walls or make the ceiling bleed), it has a body that occupies physical space in the human world, and is a master of spreading super horrific evils.
-Namely, the Gjenganger spreads sickness; if it touches you, your flesh begins to slowly rot away until the creature's virus has worked its way to your heart.
+A gjenganger isn't like your normal, everyday ghost.
+While the Scandinavian spirit lacks a normal repertoire of paranormal facets (it can't float through walls or make the ceiling drip red), it has a body that occupies physical space in the human world and is a master of spreading sickness.
+If it touches you, your flesh begins to slowly wither until the creature's virus has worked its way to your heart.

-A Pricolici Is A Giant, Terrifying, Undead Wolf
+3. A Pricolici Is A Giant, Terrifying, Undead Wolf

 This is another great creature from Romania.
 A pricolici is the soul of a particularly violent man that has come back in the form of a huge, terrifying wolf.
 Its goal?
-Mainly to kill people and cause chaos.
-It's kind of a werewolf/vampire hybrid - and since those are two things you should probably avoid on their own, you should probably be extra wary of the combination.
+Mainly to do harm and cause chaos.
+It's kind of a werewolf/vampire hybrid - and since those are two things you should avoid on their own, you should probably be extra wary of the combination.Is this scary?

-Baubai (or Baubas, if singular) are the Lithianian equivalents to the American boogeyman.
-These sinister creatures are amazingly gangly, and commonly take refuge in dark corners of houses.
-As is the case with the boogeyman, a Baubas's main goal is to kidnap unsuspecting children.
-If a child misbehaves, it's said that a Baubas will come steal them away as punishment.
+Baubai (or Baubas, if singular) are the Lithuanian equivalents to the American boogeyman.
+These sinister creatures are amazingly gangly and commonly take refuge in dark corners of houses.
+As is the case with the boogeyman, a Baubas's main goal is to take unsuspecting children.
+If a child misbehaves, it's said that a Baubas will come to take them away as punishment.